2004gayatr/Personal-Portfolio-Website/README.md

 ---

 ## 🎯 Objective
-The objective of this project is to build a responsive personal portfolio website using fundamental frontend technologies.
+The objective of this project is to build a responsive and interactive personal portfolio website using fundamental frontend technologies.

 ---

 ## 🔧 Future Improvements
-- Add Form Validation
+- Add Advanced Animations
-- Add Advanced JavaScript Interactivity
+- Improve UI/UX Design
-- UI Enhancements & Animations
+- Add More Interactive Features

 ---